NGnius/rc-servers/README.md

 If you can program or are learning Rust, pull requests are appreciated!
 If you can't and would prefer not to learn, reporting issues is also welcome.

+Note: New users cannot create repositories on this git server and so can't create pull requests.
+If you're interested in contributing code, please ask NGnius to lift that restriction on your account.

 If you'd like to discuss, contact NGnius on Signal `rfc.1149` or email `ngniusness@gmail.com`.
 I'll make a Signal group chat if there's enough interest.

 # Acknowledgements